MatZar01/Finicky-Transfer-Learning/README.md

   <img src="https://i.ibb.co/82dqbV7/FTL-logo.png" alt="FTL project logo" width="375" height="361"/>
 </p>

->**Fussy Transfer Leraning is an open source CNN pruning set of methods developed to enable widespread use of AI methods in areas with shortege of computing resources and edge-computing devices.
+>**Finicky Transfer Leraning is an open source CNN pruning set of methods developed to enable widespread use of AI methods in areas with shortege of computing resources and edge-computing devices.
 It allows for transfer learning of CNN models trained on vast datasets to work with specific use cases while significantly reducing their inference time and increasing accuracy.**

 ## Table of contents
 * [General info](#general-info)